Dewale-A/ai-developer-bible/multi-agent-edition/README.md

 After completing this guide, challenge yourself:

 1. **Extend a project** — Add a new agent to Loan Origination (e.g., fraud detection)
-2. **Build something new** — Pick a workflow from your domain and agent-ify it
+2. **Build something new** — Pick a workflow from your domain and agentify it
 3. **Try a different framework** — Implement the same system in LangGraph or AutoGen
 4. **Go hybrid** — Combine RAG + multi-agent (see the RAG Edition in this repo)